 otherperennial Zone 3–8

-Herbaceous peony is a long-lived perennial cut flower ideal for Zone 6a, producing large, showy blooms for fresh market sales in late spring.
-Thrives in well-drained soils with chill hours abundant in Western NY.
+Herbaceous peony is a long-lived perennial cut flower ideal for Zones 3-8, producing large, showy blooms for fresh market sales in late spring.
+Thrives in well-drained soils with chill hours abundant in cool-temperate regions.

 27/30